 Important: This page provides general information only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
-If you have concerns about your bone health, please speak to your GP.
+If you have concerns about your bone health, please speak to your doctor.

 Talking to Your Doctor